 17) “Not long to go now!” becomes the standard response to, “How are you?”

 18) The closer to the holidays – the longer the playtime.

-19) Someone will fall asleep in the staffroom at lunchtime.
+19) A member of staff will fall asleep in the staffroom at lunchtime.